 The Australian MRI-Linac Program

-The Australian MRI-linac program is a 16 million dollar project at Liverpool hospital to build a Magnetic Resonance Imaging (MRI) device combined with a Linear Accelerator, which is used to treat cancer using radiotherapy.
-The goal of the project is to develop next generation cancer therapy equipment, in which changing patient anatomy and physiology can be visualized during treatment.
+The Australian MRI-linac program is a 16 million dollar project to build a Magnetic Resonance Imaging (MRI) device combined with a Linear Accelerator, which is used to treat cancer using radiotherapy.
+The goal of the project is to develop next generation cancer therapy equipment, in which changing patient anatomy and physiology can be seen during treatment.
 This will dramatically improve the accuracy of radiotherapy, directly improving outcomes for cancer patients.
-This project is one of only four similar projects in the world, and the only one existing in the southern hemisphere.
-The program is driven by the research collaboration of the Radiation Physics Lab, the Ingham Institute for Applied Medical Research in Western Sydney, and the Centre for Medical Diagnostic Technologies at the University of Queensland.
+The program is driven by the research collaboration of the ACRF Image X Institute, the Ingham Institute for Applied Medical Research in Western Sydney, and the Centre for Medical Diagnostic Technologies at the University of Queensland.
 The Australian MRI-linac program is led by Professor Paul Keall.

 An MRI/linear accelerator has a number of benefits compared to existing image guidance technology.